Cross-sector thematic review on governance

 - understand and gain insights into the structure, processes and operational practices of boards

 - identify and promote effective board practices as well as areas for improvement within and across sectors

 - examine how boards and individual directors adhere to our expectations on key governance areas, as set out in relevant RBNZ and FMA guidelines and legislation.

-The sample for the thematic review will comprise 32 entities from across four sectors: banking, insurance, non-bank deposit taking and investment management sectors.
+The sample for the thematic review comprises of 29 entities from across four sectors: banking, insurance, non-bank deposit taking and investment management sectors.
 These were selected so the sample is representative across the different sectors.
 The RBNZ and FMA will keep the sample confidential.

 Approach to the review

 The thematic review will comprise of offsite and onsite phases.
 The offsite phase will involve reviews of questionnaires and relevant information provided by sampled entities.
 The onsite phase will involve interviews with board and committee members and senior executives of each entity.

 Feedback and reporting

 Once the thematic review is completed, we will provide specific feedback to each entity that participated in the review and publish a joint thematic report.
 This report will not identify participants, and findings will not be attributable to a particular entity.